Tyrrrz/YoutubeExplode.Converter/ReadMe.md

 - Download adaptive videos directly to a file
 - Choose specific streams to use
 - Configure conversion settings
-- Works with .NET Standard 2.0+ and .NET Framework 4.6.1+ (desktop only)
+- Targets .NET Standard 2.0+ and .NET Framework 4.6.1+

 ## Usage